Built on Fibric · A Smart City Labs solution

 One building.
 One bill.
 No map of where it goes.

-A TYPICAL HOTEL · INDEXED TO A FULL YEAR = 100 050100 Rooms sold41occupancy down sharply Electricity78barely moves the gap = base load
+HYPOTHETICAL HOTEL SCENARIO · INDEXED TO 100 050100 Rooms sold41scenario index Electricity78scenario index the gap = base load

 02What the pilot is